i-zzya/bikesharing/README.md

 ## Summary

 After cleaning our data I believe a Bike Sharing program in Des Moines to be highly successful.
-Rides are very popular
+Rides are very popular during business hours, early morning and early evening.
+Gas prices are above average and more people will look for more afforadble travel.